 The story of Jackie Arklöv begins in one of the oldest countries in Africa: Liberia.
 He was born on the 6th of June 1973 to a Liberian mother and a German father who was not around to raise him.
 After a troubled childhood in poverty-stricken Liberia, Arklöv was adopted by a Swedish couple at three years old.

 He spent his childhood in the Swedish region of Lapland.
 As the only adopted half Swedish half-black child in his new village of Ankarsund, his childhood was defined by bullying and receiving capital punishment from the couple who adopted him.
-As he grew up, Arklöv was reported to have gone through an identity crisis that saw him make crude attempts to turn himself white by scrubbing it or using flour.
+As he grew up, Arklöv was reported to have gone through an identity crisis that saw him make crude attempts to turn himself white by scrubbing his skin or covering it with flour.

 “Being African, Arklöv probably turned to neo-nazism out of self-loathing from not fitting in and wanting to belong to something extreme.”– People Pill